imbo/imbo/docs/installation/configuration.rst

 GridFS
 ++++++

-The GridFS adapter is used to store the images in MongoDB using the `GridFS specification <http://www.mongodb.org/display/DOCS/GridFS>`_.
+The GridFS adapter is used to store the images in MongoDB using `GridFS`_.
 This adapter has the following parameters:

 ``databaseName``
     The name of the database to store the images in.
 Defaults to ``imbo_storage``.

 ``server``
     The server string to use when connecting to MongoDB.
-Defaults to ``mongodb://localhost:27017``
+Defaults to ``mongodb://localhost:27017``.

 ``options``
     Options passed to the underlying adapter.
 Defaults to ``['connect' => true, 'timeout' => 1000]``.
-See the `manual for the MongoClient constructor <http://www.php.net/manual/en/mongoclient.construct.php>`_ for available options.
+See the manual for the `MongoDB PHP library`_ for available options.

 Examples
 ^^^^^^^^